 Also in the school is the Lawres Chapel, which was built as "a place of quiet reflection, contemplation and prayer" and was opened in 2004 by Rt.
-Rev. John Saxby Bishop of Lincoln.
-It is home to the Helen Alwyn memorial window and the RAF Book of Remembrance which honours those who served and died during World War II and were stationed at RAF Dunholme Lodge.
-A daily act of remembrance sees members of Year 7 turning a page in the RAF Book of Remembrance.
-The chapel is available to all members of the school of any faith or none and also accommodates reunion visits from the Squadron Associations with connections to RAF Dunholme Lodge.
-In St Mary's village church at Welton (Sheet 121 SK012798) there is a memorial window to the RNAS, RFC, and RAF, which was originally erected in 1921.
-In the nearby village of Dunholme, St Chad's church (Sheet 121 SK025794) houses a memorial plaque, which is dedicated to 44 (Rhodesia) Sqn.
+Rev. John Saxby, Bishop of Lincoln.
+It is home to the Helen Alwyn memorial window and the RAF Book of Remembrance, which honours those who served and died during World War II and were stationed at RAF Dunholme Lodge.
+A daily act of

+In the nearby village of Dunholme, St Chad's church (Sheet 121 SK025794) houses a memorial plague, which is dedicated to 44 (Rhodesia) Sqn.